-Advisory School Council for 2016-17
+Advisory School Council for 2017-18

 Staff of NPHS, Parents of NPHS, and Community Members of Navajo NM,

-Our school is in the process of establishing an Advisory School Council for 2016-17 school year.
 The Advisory School Council is composed of 2 parent representatives (1-middle school and 1 high school); 2 school employees; and 2 community members.
 The purpose of the ASC is to work with the school principal on school and district policies relating to instructional issues and curricula and budgets.
 The committee will also work on creative ways to involve parents in school.